top of page

 How can we move our learners toward reigniting or adopting a Learner’s Mindset?

-Moving learners towards adopting a learner's mindset involves fostering curiosity, encouraging continuous learning, and promoting a positive attitude towards challenges and mistakes.
+Moving learners toward adopting a learner's mindset involves fostering curiosity, encouraging continuous learning, and promoting a positive attitude toward challenges and mistakes.
 Emphasizing the joy of learning and celebrating progress can reignite or encourage the adoption of a learner's mindset.

 Works Cited